 - A 'comedown' (see glossary of terms)

 - Hallucinations (seeing or hearing things that aren't really there)

 - Paranoia and psychosis

-Early information from research suggests that use of these new psychoactive substances may lead to a range of problems including:
+Early information from research suggests that these new drugs may lead to a range of problems including:

 - Dependence (addiction)

 - Paranoia (feeling extremely suspicious and frightened)